What to do in Kotor: the Most Picturesque Town in Montenegro

 This church is located high up, and you will see it only if you choose to go up to the castle.

-But even if you only visit the Old Town of Kotor for just one day, you already have an answer to the question you probably had on your mind before you came: Is Kotor worth visiting?
+But even if you only visit the Old Town of Kotor for just one day, you already have an answer to the question you probably had on your mind before you came: is Kotor worth visiting?

 Shop for Souvenirs at Old Town Markets